sholly/openshift-java-demo/README.md

 tododb-1-nl429       1/1     Running            0          15m

 ```
-The application is running, but it doesn't have the proper application.properties,
+The application is running, but it is crashing because we need to configure the application.properties,
-nor does it know the database username and password.
-We will now configure the application properly.
+as well as the database credientials.
+We will now configure the application via a ConfigMap and Secret.

-First, let's create the configmap from an application.properties specific to openshift:
+First, let's create the ConfigMap from an application.properties specific to Openshift:

 `oc create configmap java-demo --from-file openshift/application.properties`

 Next we will add the ConfigMap to the DeploymentConfig as a volume.
 By default, the java s2i image build will place our
-Spring Boot jar under deployments.
+Spring Boot jar under /deployments.
 Spring Boot, by default, will look for application.properties files in a config
-directory under the directory which contains our jar file.
-So we set the volume for the ConfigMap to be
+directory under the /deployments directory.
+So we set the volume for the ConfigMap to be '/deployments/config':
-'/deployments/config':

 `oc set volume dc/java-demo --add -t configmap -m /deployments/config --name java-demo-volume --configmap-name java-demo`

 Now, let's set up the secret containing the username and password for database access:

-`oc create secret generic tododbsecret --from-literal SPRING_DATASOURCE_USER=todo --from-literal SPRING_DATASOURCE_PASSWORD=openshift123`
+`oc create secret generic tododbsecret --from-literal SPRING_DATASOURCE_USER=todo \
+  --from-literal SPRING_DATASOURCE_PASSWORD=openshift123`

-Then, set environment variables containing the names and values from the tododbsecret:
+Then, set environment variables containing the SPRING_DATASOURCE_USER and SPRING_DATASOURCE_PASSWORD from the tododbsecret:

 `oc set env dc/java-demo  --from secret/tododbsecret`

+Each time we modify the DeploymentConfig, it will trigger a new deployment of the application.

-Now our pod should be in the running state:
+Our application pod should now be in a running state:

 ```shell
 java-demo-4-deploy   0/1     Completed   0          2m11s
 java-demo-4-kx2xg    1/1     Running     0          2m6s
 ```

-Finally, we need to create a route for our application:
+Finally, create a route for our application:

 `oc expose svc java-demo`

-Let's test the application and verify correct operation.
+Test the application and verify correct operation.

 Get the route:
 `oc get route`

-Test the /todos endpoint, verify that we receive 3 todos:
+Test the /todos endpoint, verify that we data:

 `curl java-demo-java-demo-s2i.apps.ocp4.lab.unixnerd.org/todos`